 By the time Carleton’s sprawling new campus opened along the Rideau River shore in 1959, journalism had grown from its humble beginnings in rented space in downtown Ottawa to become one of the university’s signature degree programs.

 “Our first quarters in the old building on First Avenue consisted of two small rooms on the second floor,” Eggleston recalled in his 1968 autobiography, While I Still Remember.
 “Our first equipment took the form of half a dozen ancient typewriters, bolted to benches alongside the walls… Our first library consisted of a short row of books in my office.

 With no more equipment than that, the first waves of students, wonderful candidates in every respect, seasoned war veterans many of them, were prepared for the life work they had chosen.”

-Canada’s original journalism school went on to prepare its thousands of graduates for careers in the news industry and a host of other fields that required research skills, public engagement and effective communication.
+It’s why Canada’s original journalism school is known for preparing its thousands of graduates for careers in the news industry and a host of other fields that required research skills, public engagement and effective communication.

 Founded during the golden age of newspapers, Carleton’s J-School remained a key training ground for print journalists even as it evolved, by the 1970s, into the country’s top degree program for television and radio professionals, as well.

 During that decade, the school added an academic Communication program to critically examine the role of mass media in society.